Cancers that start in the vagina are rare. Fewer than 300 women are diagnosed with this cancer in the UK each year.

 Back to top

 Grading refers to the appearance of the cancer cells under the microscope and gives an idea of how quickly the cancer may develop.
-Low-grade means that the cancer cells look very similar to normal cells.
-They are usually slow-growing and are less likely to spread.
-In high-grade tumours, the cells look very abnormal, are likely to grow more quickly, and are more likely to spread.
+Low-grade means the cancer cells look very similar to normal cells.
+They are usually slow-growing and less likely to spread.
+In high-grade tumours, the cells look very abnormal.
+They are likely to grow more quickly.

 Back to top